By Gaby Dufresne-Cyr, CBT/FLE

 First, let’s review a few terms.
 The term agonistic is defined as such of or relating to, or being aggressive or defensive social interaction (as fighting, fleeing, or submitting) between individuals usually of the same species.
-Will come back to what same species means.
+Will come back to what the same species means.

 Merriam-Webster defines aggressive as ready and willing to fight, argue, etc.: feeling or showing aggression: using forceful methods to succeed or to do something: tending toward or exhibiting aggression, i.e aggressive behaviour: marked by combative readiness i.e. an aggressive fighter.

 Can you see the subtle differences between the two definitions?
 If not, let me explain.
 Agonistic dog behaviours relate to all behaviours which involve conflict; more specifically, how to avoid conflicts or resolve them if inevitable.
 Aggressive behaviours are actual actions intended to solve conflicts.
-Agonistic behaviours can be motivated by anger or fear; however, anger is the emotion which drives aggression.
+Agonistic behaviours can be motivated by anger or fear; however, anger is the emotion that drives aggression.

-Although agonistic behaviours are conflict oriented in nature, they aren’t necessarily driven by anger.
+Although agonistic behaviours are conflict-oriented in nature, they aren’t necessarily driven by anger.
 Both dogs in the image (to the right) displayed agonistic behaviours called posturing and agonistic pucker, but they never acted on the emotion.
 The dogs never became aggressive; their intent was to settle the conflict before it escalated.

 Dogs display aggressive behaviours all the time.
 Why it comes as a surprise to pet caregivers baffles me.
 There’s absolutely nothing wrong with agonistic or aggressive dog behaviour.
 As mentioned above, agonistic behaviours settle conflicts.
 Dog aggression increases when people interfere with communication.